potatolondon/django-gcloud-connectors/README.md

 # Django GCloud Connectors

+**WARNING: This is very much a work in progress, is unstable, and not ready for use**

 The aim of this project is to create Django database connectors for Google Cloud.
 Currently it contains a connector for the Google Cloud Datastore (Firestore in Datastore mode) but in future it may also house a Firestore connector, or even a MemoryStore one.